OAXFoundation/oaxfoundation.github.io/_posts/2023-1-31-January-2023-Community-Updates.md

 <i>Welcome to 2023!</i>

-Of course the headliner of this month’s community update is the launch of the team’s portfolio app Notfis.
+Of course the headliner of this month’s community update is the launch of the team’s portfolio app <a href="https://notifs.co/">Notifs</a>.
 We launched Notifs at the beginning of the month, and it has been a little project the team has been working on for the better part of last year.
 Aside from this, January has been an awesome month for the crypto assets space for sure - with Bitcoin successfully breaking 20,000!

 Even before the seismic shifts that took place in the industry, our team was frustrated by the lack of decentralized portfolio options for us to keep track of our personal holding.
 At the beginning of the year it was also with the pick up of NFTs, then eventually it became the integrated nature of the portfolios with centralized exchanges.
 And it seemed like a sad joke that many of us still resorted to using an excel spreadsheet to track our portfolios.